Summer Fellows Program FAQs

 Can I participate remotely in some or all of the activities?

-This program is an in-person residential program, meant to expose students to an array of experiences in one summer, as well as to create a community of peers who will live and learn together.
-While some of the internships may be hybrid, all will have an in-person component; none will be fully virtual.
+The summer experince is an in-person residential program, meant to expose students to an array of experiences in one summer, as well as to create a community of peers who will live and learn together.
+While some of the research experiences may be hybrid, we expect that all will have an in-person component and that none will be fully virtual.
 Moreover, students will be expected to engage in residentially-based programming that may take place in the evenings and/or on weekends.
 To be part of this program, students must participate in all elements, and be in-person, on campus.

 Can I participate in Sophomore College or an Overseas Seminar in addition to SSFP?

-The Stanford Summer Fellows Program will take place: June 24 - August 20.
+SSFP participants will need to be present on campus and move from their spring to summer housing between June 16 - 20.
+Summer Quarter will take place June 23 - August 16.
 Students can participate in any programs that do not occur during this timeframe.

 Housing and Dining